opendp/harvard-it-summit-2025/index.md

 <tr>
 <td>

-**Group A:** Imagine that rather than protecting the privacy of individual students, we're interested in the privacy of student groups.
-What would we change?
+**Team A:** Imagine that rather than protecting the privacy of individual students, we're interested in the privacy of student groups.
+What do we need to know, and what would we change?

-**Group B:** Imagine we were just interested in pass/fail instead of letter grades.
+**Team B:** Imagine we were just interested in pass/fail instead of letter grades.
 What can we change?

 </td>
 <td>

-**Group C:** Given what we know about the typical distribution of grades, is there something we can change to use our privacy budget more efficiently?
+**Team C:** Given what we know about the typical distribution of grades, is there something we can change to use our privacy budget more efficiently?

-**Group D:** What if we were interested in grades across the entire school, instead of just one class?
-(Bonus: Why do you think the UI asks for an "estimate" of the number of rows?)
+**Team D:** How does accuracy change if we collect the same statistic across the entire school with a population of 1000, instead of a class of 100?

 </td>
 </tr>